 Huber Woods Park

 25 Brown's Dock Rd. (off Navesink River Rd., GSP exit 109), Locust Section, Middletown, 732-872-2670.
 Hands-on environmental center, short nature loop and Discovery Path and guide for children.
 Discovery backpacks available to borrow.
 Eight miles of wooded trails for walking, hiking, mountain biking and horseback riding.

 Leonard J. Buck Garden

 Layton Rd., Far Hills, 908-234-2677.
 Mon.-Fri.
 10-4, Sat.
 10-5, Sun.12-5.
+Closed weekends and holidays Dec.-March.
 Open 8-8 Wed.
 May to Sept.
-Closed weekends and holidays Dec.-March.
 Begun in the late 1930's, this 33-acre naturalistic garden has matured into one of the premier rock gardens in the eastern U.S. Rare and exotic plants are tucked among the outcroppings with peak bloom in the spring.
 The Somerset County Environmental Education Center hosts horticulture and birding workshops and walks seasonally.
 Visit website link for schedule and registration or call the EEC for information, 908-766-2489.